aureliuszi/LPA2021/readme.md

-# This is the repository for HBS LPA2021
+# This is the [purpose] repository for HBS LPA2021

 Leading with people analytics is a course at Harvard Business School taught by Jeff Polzer, etc. etc.